 You can check the departure times of the ferries and prebook your ticket (even though that’s not really necessary, except on national holidays when many boats are fully booked) on the website 2 Go Travel.
 Note how they call their vessels like “St Pope John Paul II” or “St Leo the Great”.

-Note: There are only 1-2 daily departures – check on the website.
+Note: There are only 1-2 daily departures – check them on the website.

 This is how the berths in the Tourist Class look like: